 To help us better understand our markets, we may also gather information for analytical purposes by conducting anonymous customer surveys.

 At Paradise Bank, the type of information you will be asked to provide will vary according to your activity or request:

-If you are applying for credit in the form of a loan or a credit card, you will also be asked for specific information about your current financial situation or the financial situation of your business or other credit related information.
+If you are applying for credit in the form of a loan, you will also be asked for specific information about your current financial situation or the financial situation of your business or other credit related information.
 This may involve exchanging information with credit agencies or verifying references you have provided us.

 You may browse our Web-site anonymously and privately, even if you do not wish to interact with us or use our online services.
 No personal or financial information will be collected from you unless you voluntarily provide it.

 If you are currently a Paradise Bank customer and you have a Paradise Bank checking account, then you may enroll in our Online Banking service.
 During the enrollment process, you will be asked to provide your name, your account number and address information.

 At Paradise Bank we use three primary types of information:

 We use your personal and financial information to communicate with you, process applications and effectively provide the services you have requested.
 The better we know you, the better we can help you achieve your financial goals.
 By sharing information about yourself, we can begin identifying your financial service requirements for now and for the future.
 When you become a Paradise Bank customer, we will make every effort to establish and maintain an ongoing positive relationship with you.
 To help us do this, we use the personal information you have provided to us to communicate with you and to safeguard your interests.
 We will keep you informed about your account activities, authenticate your identity, send you important notices, and respond to any special needs or inquiries you may have.
 We may also send you information about other products and services in which we believe you would be interested.